A working framework for Odele Beauty

 Where the value shows up first.

-MPS-to-PO is the anchor: clearest pain, biggest blast radius, natural human-in-loop checkpoint.
+MPS-to-PO is the anchor.
 The other two reuse the same connectors and approval pattern.
-Sequencing is Odele's call after May 7.
+Sequencing is Odele's call after May 11.

 workflow